AboutContactTermsPrivacy PolicyRefund Policy

 Where a glass skin routine starts looking overdone

 The routine starts going wrong when every layer is chosen for visible gloss instead of skin condition.
-Skin that feels sticky, trapped, or hot usually does not look healthier just because it reflects more light.
+Skin that feels sticky, trapped, or hot does not look healthier just because it reflects more light.
 The same problem appears when exfoliation is too aggressive.
-Texture may seem temporarily smoother, but the barrier often becomes less stable and the glow looks thinner within days.
+Texture may seem temporarily smoother, but the barrier can become less stable and the glow looks thinner within days.

 The better test is simple: does the skin feel calmer and more balanced after the routine, or only shinier for a short window.
 Glass skin should read like healthy maintenance, not like a finish that collapses as soon as the skin gets stressed.